Same-Day-Building-Permits/Overview/README.md

-# The Lightning Permit Challenge
+# The Lightning Residential Building Permit Challenge

 **“Because getting a building permit in Canada shouldn’t be harder than building the thing itself.”**